© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of linear earthwork in Pasture Plantation is a scheduled monument protected by Historic England under reference 1007864.
 View the official record →

-The section of linear earthwork in Pasture Plantation is an ancient monument located in Yorkshire, England.
+The Section of linear earthwork in Pasture Plantation is a prehistoric defensive or territorial boundary feature located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007864.

 Section of linear earthwork in Pasture Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007864.